 I know you don’t have an unlimited budget to drag out a lawsuit.
 I will work with you to review your case, develop a strategy for settlement and explain a payment option that can be extended over the duration of the full litigation case.

 I offer reasonable fees and provide ongoing cost-benefit analysis so you know what the bottom line will be when presented with a decision about settling your case.
 The goal should always be to get your case resolved as efficiently and cost-effectively as possible, so you can return to running your successful business.

 Contact My Office Today

 If you are defending a lawsuit on a budget, it doesn’t mean you have to cut corners.
 You need and deserve knowledgeable, effective representation.
-Call me at 512-518-4584 or use the convenient email contact form to arrange a free initial case evaluation and consultation about my legal services.
+Call me at 512-518-4584 or use the convenient email contact form to arrange a initial case evaluation and consultation about my legal services.

 *AV Preeminent and BV Distinguished are certification marks of Reed Elsevier Properties Inc., used in accordance with the Martindale-Hubbell certification procedures, standards and policies.
 Martindale-Hubbell is the facilitator of a peer review rating process.
 Ratings reflect the confidential opinions of members of the bar and the judiciary.
 Martindale-Hubbell ratings fall into two categories: legal ability and general ethical standards.